 As the heart works, so does the technology

 The newly developed system restores the naturally irregular heartbeat.
-It will be tested this year on New Zealand heart disease patients, after the positive result obtained from tests on animals.
+It will be tested this year on New Zealand heart patients, after the positive result obtained from tests on animals.

 A revolutionary pacemaker